aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/get-size-of-cad-layout/_index.md

 ## Step 7: Retrieve Layout Size and Save as Image

-Complete the process of getting layout size and saving it as an image.
+Finally, loop through each discovered layout, read its extents, and optionally render the layout to an image file for visual verification.

 ```csharp
 foreach (string layout in layouts)